Vampire: The Masquerade – Bloodlines 2: Eventual release

+Downloadable content

 Bloodlines 2 was released with a base game and separate "Deluxe" and "Premium" editions that include additional content.
 The Deluxe Edition includes the "Santa Monica Memories" cosmetic pack, which features items inspired by the original Vampire: The Masquerade – Bloodlines.
 The Premium Edition initially included this pack as well as the "Shadows & Silk" add-on, which contained two additional playable clans: Lasombra and Toreador.
 The announcement that the two clans would be locked behind additional cost was met with criticism from both gaming publications and the fan community, an issue compounded by the game's multiple development delays.
 Fans expressed frustration that the Toreador clan, a significant part of the series' lore, was not included in the standard edition.

 In response to the controversy, a representative from Paradox Interactive stated that the decision was a business-related one.
 They explained that adding the "highly sought after" clans required significant development time and resources, and that offering them as day-one DLC was a way to give fans immediate access rather than making them wait for a later update.
-Ian Thomas confirmed that the clans were added in response to fan feedback, and that incorporating them contributed to the game's delayed release.
-GamesRadar+ and PC Gamer noted a key difference between this DLC and Paradox's typical expansion model for their sandbox games like Cities: Skylines (2015) and Crusader Kings (2020).
-While new content for those games can be added at any time, clans in Bloodlines 2 function as character classes chosen at the beginning of the game and affect gameplay throughout, making the decision to purchase the additional content feel more immediate and essential for a single-player RPG that many players may only play through once or twice.
+Ian Thomas confirmed that the clans were added in response to fan feedback and that their incorporation contributed to the game's delayed release.
+GamesRadar+ and PC Gamer noted a key difference between this DLC and Paradox's typical expansion model for their sandbox games like Cities: Skylines (2015) and Crusader Kings III (2020).
+While new content for those games can be added at any time, clans in Bloodlines 2 function as character classes chosen at the beginning of the game and affect gameplay throughout, making the decision to purchase the additional content feel more immediate and essential for a single-player RPG.
 Following the backlash, it was announced that the Lasombra and Toreador clans would be included in the base game rather than sold as DLC.
-The game's executive producer Marco Behrmann credited community feedback for the reversal.
-In addition, two post-launch story packs "Loose Cannon" and "The Flower & the Flame" were revealed.
-These focus on Sheriff Benny Muldoon and Primogen Ysabella Moore, respectively, and are scheduled for release in 2026 as part of the Premium Edition, or as separate purchases.
+The game's executive producer, Marco Behrmann, credited community feedback for the reversal.

+In addition, two post-launch story packs were announced—"Loose Cannon" and "The Flower & the Flame".
+"Loose Cannon" was released on April 27, 2026.
+It features vampire sheriff Benny Muldoon as a playable character in a story set before and during the events of Bloodlines 2.
+In addition to offering abilities distinct from Phyre's, it also adds Benny's outfit as a costume option for Phyre.
+"The Flower & the Flame" follows Primogen Ysabella Moore and was released on June 10, 2026.
+The DLCs were released as part of the Premium Edition or as separate purchases.

 Reception

+Critical reception

 Vampire: The Masquerade – Bloodlines 2 received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
-Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by only 27% of critics.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by only 26% of critics.